oxfos/urly/README.md

 - The application is accessible at IP address 127.0.0.1, port 8000 ('localhost').

-## Instructions to run unit tests
+### Instructions to run unit tests

 - Launch the virtual environment (see above).
-- Move to the directory containing the `manage.py` file and type-enter:
+- Move inside the directory containing the `manage.py` file and type-enter:

     $ python manage.py test